 - Estimated labor and material costs along with new timelines

-- Signature of owners and project manager
+- Signature of owners and project manager on change order forms such as on construction change order forms

 In general, architects prepare the change order and the rest make key decisions related to the project.
 If you are still unsure of the format and need extra help, you should take a look at the upcoming section that has ready to use templates.